nfdi4plants/ARC-specification/ARC specification.md

 #### Investigation and Study Metadata

-ARC root directory is identifiable by the presence of the \isa.investigation.xlsx investigation file in XLSX format following the ISA Model at investigation level.
+ARC root directory is identifiable by the presence of the `isa.investigation.xlsx` investigation file in XLSX format following the ISA Model at investigation level.
 It contains top-level information about the investigation and MUST link all assays and studies within an ARC.
 Study and assay objects are registered and grouped with an investigation to record other metadata within the relevant contexts.
 The study file is optional and can be used to group assays into studies within one investigation.
 Multiple studies MUST be stored using one worksheet per study in \isa.studies.xlsx in the root of the ARC.
 The study-level SHOULD define ´Factors´ of a study and also MAY contain overlapping information also to be found in all assays grouped by the study.

-#### Workflow Description (-> Christoph)
+#### Top-Level Run Description

-*(about `arc.cwl`)*

-To (re)produce the run results corresponding to the workflows stored in an ARC, all workflows need to be registered within
-    \arc.cwl
-This allows to execute all computations defined in the workflow structure in order to (re)produce corresponding runs results using all necessary parameters defined in:
-    \arc.yml
+The file `arc.cwl` MUST exist at the root directory of each ARC.
+It describes which runs are executed (and specifically, their ordering) to produce the computational results contained within the ARC.

+`arc.cwl` MUST be a CWL v1.2 workflow description and adhere to the same requirements as [run descriptions](#run-description).
+In particular, references to assay data files, external data, nested workflows MUST use relative paths.
+An optional file `arc.yml` MAY be provided to specify input parameters.

 ### ISA-XLSX Format